Nicholas-BI/bakery-efficiency-score/README.md

 ## What This Report Does

-A dynamic ranking tool that adapts to your priorities.
+Provides a dynamic ranking tool that adapts to your priorities.
 Profit?
 Speed?
 XP?
 You decide—everything updates in real time.

 **Key features:**
 - Slider control over Profit, Cook Time, Servings, XP